-

 Chipboard Vs OSB

 Chipboard sheets can be used in anything from furniture to flooring, while OSB boards are perfect for heavy construction jobs like sheds, pallet floors and display boards.
-Chipboard provides an easy structure to work with decoration and construction.
+Chipboard provides an easy structure to work with for decoration and construction.
 Particleboard is also less prone to warping because the fibres do not flow evenly along the length of the wood.

-Sizes Available in Osb boards:
+Sizes Available in OSB boards:

 OSB Boards are available in different sizes, lengths and thicknesses.
 The standard thickness starts from 6 mm and goes up to 22 mm.